DemonRAT13/android-translation/README.md

 ```

 A Github Action will be started that automatically translates the source file into the target language.
 Check the progress in the [Actions]([app/src/main/res/values/strings.xml](https://github.com/eFurry/android-translation/actions)https://github.com/eFurry/android-translation/actions) tab.

+Alternatively, copy lines from the source file and translate one at a time manually.

 ### Update an existing translation
 Locate the language you want to translate in the [app/src/main/res/](app/src/main/res/) directory.
 E.g. for Spanish it is the file `values-es/strings.xml`.